CHAPTER 4. LEARNING HOW TO TEACH

 In the spring term of 1968, an older Dartmouth colleague named Chauncey Loomis decided to teach Ulysses in one of the sections of our course on Critical Methods, teaching these methods by applying them to chapters of the novel right through the course.
 Moved by his example, I decided to do the same, forcing myself not only to re-read Ulysses but to begin--just begin!-- making some sense out of it.

-While every session meant a struggle for me, I had some success with students who entered so gamely into the novel that after the course ended Nancy and I threw a Bloomsday party featuring pork kidney, which is what the scandalously non-observant Jew named Leopold Bloom eats for breakfast, And one of the students brought a big knock-me-down cigar just like the one that Bloom points at the drunken and rabidly anti-semitic citizen in Chapter 12 ("Cyclpps"), where Bloom defiantly declares--for the first time in the novel--thar he belongs to a persecuted race.
+While every session meant a struggle for me, I had some success with students who entered so gamely into the novel that after the course ended Nancy and I threw a Bloomsday party featuring pork kidney, which is what the scandalously non-observant Jew named Leopold Bloom eats for breakfast, And one of the students brought a big knock-me-down cigar just like the one that Bloom points at the drunken and rabidly anti-semitic citizen in Chapter 12 ("Cyclops"), where Bloom defiantly declares--for the first time in the novel--that he belongs to a persecuted race.

 One other powerful memory lingers from the final meeting of that course in early June of 1968.
 Since Senator Robert Kennedy had just been assassinated in Los Angelos (on June 6) after winning the Democratic presidential primary in California, and since that horrific event came hard on the heels of the assassination of Martin Luther King Jr., I scarcely knew what to do with the final class, which should have drawn some sort of conclusion about the novel as a whole.
 All I could do was venture the thought that even in the face of violence and bloodshed, Ulysses offers us a comic vision of love that somehow triumphs in the end, where the very last word of Molly's stupendous monologue is a resounding yes.